IlyaSemenov/node-data-cleaner/packages/data-cleaner/README.md

 - `null: true` - allow null values
 - `default` - replace `undefined` with this value (sets `required: false` automatically)
 - `label` - field label (used by flat error collector)
-- `clean` - custom cleaner to run if the validation passes
+- `clean` - nested cleaner to run if the validation passes

 #### Providing defaults